jamestiotio/deLIGHT/README.md

 2. **M5Stick-C**

 This is the big boi that does most of the work.
 This mini IoT core device is based on the ESP32 chip and is equipped with common features, such as Wi-Fi, Bluetooth, LCD Display, LED, Button, Buzzer, IR Transmitter, Battery and Six-Axis MPU.
 This allows us to do some cool, unconventional integrations of certain systems that only involve light processing power to the lighter.
-Such an example would be the simple game feature that would run when an unauthorised fingerprint is detected.
+Such an example would be the simple **Game Feature** that would run when an unauthorised fingerprint is detected.
 Note that the fingerprint detection callback still runs asynchronously while the game is running.
 The game that we currently implement is a simple low-level adaptation of Flappy Bird with balloons as obstacles.
 Of course, given more time and effort, more intricate games could potentially be written (although care needs to be taken regarding memory usage and the fact that it is very troublesome to write the graphics and physics drivers from scratch).
+This module also handles the **Wi-Fi Feature** connectivity and processing.

 3. **Plasma Lighter**